waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

 end
 ```

-* :exclamation: Let your tests drive you to the point where user.password_token is expected to not be nil - you will need to add `property :password_token, Text` to your user class.
+* :white_check_mark: Let your tests drive you to the point where user.password_token is expected to not be nil - you will need to add `property :password_token, Text` to your user class.
-* :exclamation: At this point we need to think about where the password recovery form is submitting to.
+* :white_check_mark: At this point we need to think about where the password recovery form is submitting to.
 (The context of the code below has been left for you to figure out).

 ```ruby
 user = User.first(email: email) # find the record of the user that's recovering the password.